BALaser

 Applications, examples, comparisons with experiments

-The TW model and our numerical algorithms were successfully used for simulations and optimization of existing laser devices as well as for simulation of novel broad-area semiconductor laser layouts.
+The TW model and our numerical algorithms were successfully used for simulations and optimization of existing laser devices as well as for the simulation of novel broad-area semiconductor laser layouts.
 Several examples of our simulations are presented below.

 Dynamics of Master Oscillator Power Amplifier (MOPA) lasers

 The narrow waveguide of the distributed feedback (DFB) Master Oscillator (MO) generates a stable stationary optical field determined by a single transversal mode, which later is amplified in the tapered power-amplifier (PA) part of the MOPA device.
 An ideal MOPA laser should be able to maintain a good quality of the emitted beam.
 The operation of realistic MOPA devices, however, is spoiled by the amplification of the spontaneous emission in the PA, by the small separation of the MO and PA electrical contacts, and by the residual field reflectivity at the PA facet of the device.
-This residual reflectivity and thermally induced changes of the refractive index imply experimentally observable unwanted switchings between operating states determined by adjacent longitudinal optical modes.
+This residual reflectivity and thermally induced refractive index changes imply experimentally observable unwanted switchings between operating states determined by adjacent longitudinal optical modes.

 Left: schematic representation of Master Oscillator Power Amplifier laser.
 Middle and right: measured (FBH Berlin) and simulated optical spectra of DFB MOPA laser as functions of the increased PA (top row) and MO (lower row) injected current.